 Many people confuse Pharoah ants the Ghost ants.
 However the Pharoah ant has 2 nodes on the pedicel.
 Ghost ants and "Florida Ghost ants" are the same

 Both Ghost ants and Odorous house ants are very small ants.
-The Ghost ant has a white, translucent abdomen, while the Ghost ant is brown all over.
+The Ghost ant has a white, translucent abdomen, while the Odorous House Ant is brown to black all over.